Diversity, Equity & Inclusion

 These activities will continue to change and grow over time, along with the community.

 Woodbury embraces its growing diversity and has decades of experience adapting to change, having evolved from a quiet, largely agricultural community in the 1960s, into a bustling, diverse, economic hub of the East Metro today.
 It is important to retain and enhance all the great qualities and characteristics that have attracted so many people to Woodbury in the first place, while also realizing that "community" means something different to everyone.

 - Inclusive and Welcoming Community Partnership Plan (PDF)

 - Racial Diversity, Equity and Inclusion in Woodbury (PDF)

 The city is proactively studying how Public Safety service demands (and how the Department provides services) will continue to evolve as the community continues to grow, age and become more diverse.
 Adapting and enhancing Public Safety effectiveness is one of the strategic priorities identified by the City Council for the 2019 to 2021 cycle.

 Visit the Police Department's Race Equity and Police Accountability page to learn more about their ongoing efforts.

 George Floyd Interview

-In 2020, Woodbury resident Timothy Brewington II, a pastor at Fellowship Church and member of Public Safety's Multicultural Advisory Committee, interviewed Woodbury Public Safety Director Lee Vague about his reaction to the death of George Floyd and how Public Safety can be held accountable to protect and serve all residents.
+In 2020, Woodbury resident Timothy Brewington II, a pastor at Fellowship Church and member of Public Safety's Multicultural Advisory Committee, interviewed then-Woodbury Public Safety Director Lee Vague about his reaction to the death of George Floyd and how Public Safety can be held accountable to protect and serve all residents.